-- All prescription medication must have the label attached by the pharmacist/physician.
-This includes any inhaler in the health room or carried in the school. - The label must contain the name of the student, name of medication, date, dosage and any instructions for administration. - For each medication to be given at school the parent/guardian must complete and sign a Medication Guidelines and Authorization Form giving their permission for district personnel to follow the authorized prescriber's instructions to give the medication. - High school students will be permitted to possess and self-administer prescription medications, provided that the medication is in the original bottle or container with the original prescription label, and the student possesses no more than one dose of the medication.
-A parent/guardian is required to notify a school nurse when their student is carrying a prescription medication. - Self-Administration of Medication: An authorized prescriber may recommend that an individual student with a chronic health condition assume responsibility for self-medication as part of learning self-care (e.g. inhalers used for asthma).
-Self-administration of medication may be allowed if the school nurse reports the following requirements are met: - The student, school nurse and parent/guardian agree to the conditions established for self-administration of medication. - The authorized prescriber has completed the appropriate Permission for Student to Carry and Self-Administer Prescribed Medication Form and an appropriate IHP and/or EAP are on file. - The parent/guardian has signed a Medication Guidelines and Authorization Form for all medication to be carried by student. - The student's health status and abilities have been evaluated by the school nurse who deems self-administration safe and appropriate.
+- Except for the medications that are used only in an emergency situation, the district will not knowingly administer the first dose of any medication.
+Staff, students, and all other individuals are prohibited from processing or administering any medication that is illegal pursuant to state or federal law on district grounds, on district transportation or during district activities. - Self-Administration of Medication: An authorized prescriber may recommend that an individual student with a chronic health condition assume responsibility for self-medication as part of learning self-care (e.g. inhalers used for asthma).
+Self-administration of medication may be allowed if the school nurse reports the following requirements are met: - The student, school nurse and parent/guardian agree to the conditions established for self-administration of medication. - The authorized prescriber has completed the appropriate Permission for Student to Carry and Self-Administer Prescribed Medication Form and an appropriate IHP and/or EAP are on file. - The parent/guardian has signed a Medication Guidelines and Authorization Form for all medication to be carried by student. - The inhaler or other medication to be self-administered remains in a container with the prescription label attached for student identification and instructions for delivery. - The student's health status and abilities have been evaluated by the school nurse who deems self-administration safe and appropriate.
 The school nurse may choose to use a Skills Checklist to assess a student's readiness to self-administer a medication.
-If the school nurse doesn't feel a student is ready, teaching may be offered, and student may be assessed again until the school nurse feels confident that the student can safely and effectively self-administer the medication. - The decision to allow a student to carry and self-administer medication is guided by the school nurse's professional judgment and evaluation of the student's developmental age, knowledge base of medication and ability to demonstrate proper handling and administration of the medication.
+If the school nurse doesn't feel a student is ready, teaching may be offered, and student may be assessed again until the school nurse feels confident that the student can safely and effectively self-administer the medication. - The decision to allow a student to carry and self-administer medication is guided by the school nurse's professional judgment and evaluation of the student's developmental age, knowledge base of medication and ability to demonstrate proper handling and administration of the medication. - The school nurse and student agree on a safe location for the medication to be kept, providing accessibility for the student when needed.
+In the case of an inhaler, or other emergency medication, a back-up supply should be kept in the health room if possible.

-- The school nurse and student agree on a safe location for the medication to be kept, providing accessibility for the student when needed.
-In the case of an inhaler, or other emergency medication, a back-up supply should be kept in the health room if possible. - The school nurse may periodically monitor the student's manner of taking the medication.
+• The school nurse may periodically monitor the student's manner of taking the medication.
 This may include observing the student taking the medication, reminding the student to take the medication, and reviewing guidelines/responsibilities of carrying the medication as needed.
 The school nurse will communicate with the parent/guardian and/or physician regarding any problems that arise with the student's self-administration of the medication, including the student's refusal or failure to take the medication in an appropriate or safe manner.
 If the school nurse finds a student unwilling to cooperate with safe measures of self-administration of a medication, a student's right to carry that medication will be terminated

-Consequences: Students who possess or consume medications in violation of this policy while on district grounds, on district transportation or during a district activity may be disciplined up to and including suspension or expulsion.
+Consequences for Violating Medication Policy: Students who possess or consume medications in violation of the district's medication policy while on district grounds, on district transportation or during a district activity may be disciplined up to and including suspension or expulsion.
 Employees who violate this policy may be disciplined up to and including termination.

-Screenings: Vision and hearing screenings are provided for students in Early Childhood, kindergarten, first, third, fifth, seventh and ninth grades, all students new to the district, students receiving special services, and any student referred by a teacher or parent.
-Scoliosis screenings are provided annually for sixth-grade girls, eighth-grade boys and others, as requested by parent/guardian and/or medical provider.
-The following are screenings conducted by Park Hill School District health services staff:
+Screenings: Vision and hearing screenings are provided for students in Early Childhood Special Education and Horizons/Bright Futures programs, kindergarten, first, third, fifth, seventh and ninth grades, all students new to the district, students receiving special services, and any student referred by a teacher or parent.

+The following are screenings conducted by Park Hill School District health services staff or by a community partner: